Looking for a healthy appetizer? You should make these Instant Pot Chicken Dumplings! They are sure to be a crowd pleaser at any get-together.

 - 2 pound chicken breast cooked & shredded

 - 1 teaspoon onion powder

 - In a bowl mix all the ingredients except the water and the wrappers.

 - Place a wrapper on a cutting board and add a few drops of water.

-- Place 1 tbsp vegetable filling in the middle of the wrapper and fold it to form a dumpling.
+- Place 1 tablespoon vegetable filling in the middle of the wrapper and fold it to form a dumpling.
 Repeat the process.

 - Pour water into the Instant Pot, place the trivet and put the dumplings onto the trivet.